 7 advantages of getting preapproved for a car loan

-Many car shoppers skip the preapproval step and go straight to the dealership to arrange financing.
-But dealerships can and often do raise customers’ loan rates beyond what the lender charges, taking the difference as profit.
-A 1%-2% APR increase can send hundreds or thousands of dollars from your pocket into the dealer’s wallet.
-An auto loan preapproval cuts out the middleman, giving you a huge advantage.
+One of the secrets that dealers don’t want you to know is that they can and often do raise customers’ loan rates beyond what the lender charges, taking the difference as profit.
+An annual percentage rate (APR) that is one to two percentage points higher can send hundreds, even thousands, of dollars from your pocket into the dealer’s wallet.
+An auto loan preapproval cuts out the financing middleman, giving you a huge advantage.

 No one likes to spend time at a dealership, but car buying can take the entire day if you’re not prepared.
 When you have an auto loan preapproval, you can cut to the chase — you already know your price range, down payment amount, maximum monthly payment, lender and APR.
 By doing what is arguably the most difficult part of car buying ahead of time, you should be able to cut down on time in the sharkpool.